AaltoUrbanWater/GisToSWMM5/README.txt

 "suct_mm;";   	// Soil capillary suction head (mm) "Ksat_mmhr;";	// Soil saturated hydraulic conductivity (mm/hr)
-"IMDmax;";      // Difference between soil porosity and initial moisture content (a fraction)
+"IMDmax;";      // Difference between soil porosity and initial moisture content (a fraction) "isSink";		// An indicator showing if the cell is a local sink in the catchment

 The "[PATH TO OUTPUT BASE FILENAME]_subcatchment_routing.wkt" file has the following attributes: